 Cloud computing and online backups are no longer a novel concept but a necessity.
 Cloud storage applications are not only for those with trade secrets and mass amounts of personally identifiable information (PII).

 Individuals and businesses of all sizes can highly benefit from storing files, photos, and co-authored documents on the cloud.
 A cloud storage application ensures the safety and security of important files while allowing us to access our data across multiple operating systems and devices.

-Walter Silin, CEO at born-in-the-cloud technology solution provider The Bauen Group, affirms that the current pandemic crisis caused by the coronavirus COVID-19 outbreak will change the labor market forever.
+Walter Silin, CEO at born-in-the-cloud technology solution provider Bauen Solutions, affirms that the current pandemic crisis caused by the coronavirus COVID-19 outbreak will change the labor market forever.

 “The current rise in cloud services is a sign of changing times and a powerful tool to fight against global threats such as the coronavirus pandemic outbreak.
 People need to stay home, and cloud-powered services are giving them tools to maintain their productivity.
 It is just the beginning; the whole job landscape and way of companies interacting are changing forever.”

 Silin also highlighted that “while many people are working remotely for the first time, our company has been entirely remote for nearly three years.
 We have always used Teams as our primary communication tool, and the service did not blink during the increased usage.”